milesmcc/cyber101/core/modeling.md

 #### Key Topics

-* Threat modeling
+* What is threat modeling?
-* Personal security
+* How can threat modeling be applied to your own life?

 ---